sahana2305/CODSOFT/README.md

 Scoring System:

 The scoring system is based on the outcomes defined in the schema dictionary.
 Scores are updated based on whether the player wins, loses, or the round ends in a draw.
 Overall, the code provides a user-friendly interface for playing the Rock, Paper, Scissors game against a computer opponent.
-The graphical elements and scoring system make the game interactive and enjoyable for the user.
+The graphical elements and scoring system make the game interactive and enjoyable for the user